ietf-tools/bibxml-service/docs/topics/sourcing.rst

 Citation sourcing
 =================

-BibXML service deals with two types of citation sources.
+BibXML service deals with two types of :term:`citation sources <citation source>`.

-Internal (indexed) citations can be searched and explored, while external citations can be retrieved individually by exact references (incurring an extra server-to-server network request).
+All citations indexed from internal/static sources can be searched, while external citations can be retrieved individually by exact references (incurring an extra server-to-server network request).

 Internal sources
 ================

-Citation sources maintained as Git repositories with Relaton and BibXML citation data serialized into YAML/XML files under ``data/`` within repository root.
+Internal sources are under IETF control, and are maintained as Git repositories with Relaton and BibXML citation data serialized into YAML/XML files under ``data/`` within repository root.

-- External tools periodically collect citations into these repositories.
+These sources are periodically updated by tools outside of BibXML service.

-- When BibXML service is instructed to retrieve citations from any of those sources, it queues an asynchronous task that pulls or clones the relevant repositories, reads citation data and populates the database, making citations searchable over API and GUI.
+When BibXML service is instructed to retrieve citations from any of those sources, it queues an asynchronous task that pulls or clones the relevant repositories, reads citation data and populates the database, making citations searchable over API and GUI.

 .. seealso::